Fingerprint Scanning and Comparison

 That means, to perform the successful fingerprint comparison you need to:

-If there are multiple fingerprints available for comparison, the SDK subsequently iterates over each reference-real image pair to find any available coincidence.
+If multiple fingerprints are available, the SDK subsequently compares each reference image with real image to find any match.

 Return value